szadam/pynvm/docs/source/pmemobj.rst

 .. class:: PersistentList([iterable])

    A :class:`Persistent` version of the normal Python :class:`list`.
-Its behavor should be identical except for being persistent.
+Its behavior should be identical except for being persistent.
 (Note: currently slices are not supported.)